Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: ti99 \
 Extensions: .ctg .CTG \
 Bios: ti-994a.ctg \
-Notes: OGA, RK2020, and RGB10 units can not use the dpad for movement.
-Only the joystick is supported for movement.
+Notes: (For OGA, RGB10, and RK2020) Default version of ti99 enables dpad only (ti99sim-sdl-dpad) due to possible analog noise issues.
+You can change this by selecting ti99sim-sdl as the emulator.
+See [here](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RGB10#q-how-do-i-change-emulator-cores-in-ArkOS) to learn how to change the emulator from within ES.

 ### Uzebox
 Emulator: lr-uzem \